joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 <tr class="odd">
 <td headers="d17e20326 "><p>moonMap.png</p></td>
 <td headers="d17e20329 "><p>Image file
-containing a photograph of the moon’s surface, which is loaded and used to create the animated, spinning moon.</p></td>
+containing a photograph of the moon's surface, which is loaded and used to create the animated, spinning moon.</p></td>
 </tr>
 </tbody>